Certified randomness in tight space: Implementation of the protocol and experimental results

-\paragraph*{Experimental implementation of our certification protocol} This can be visualised in Fig.\ \ref{fig:flowchart}.
+The full protocol is described in Fig.~\ref{fig:flowchart}.
 Before each round of the experiment, Alice and Bob choose the measurement contexts $(x,y)$ via phases $(\psi_x^A,\phi_x^A)$ and $(\psi_y^B,\phi_y^B)$ indicated on Fig.\ \ref{subfig:chip_scheme}.
-We detail in Appendix \ref{app:ExpContexts} the relation between the phase shifter angles, where we also list the measurement bases, the four measurement contexts and their corresponding phases.
+The corresponding values of the phases are given in Methods, Table \ref{table:context_table}.
 Alice and Bob also agree that $(x=0, y=0)$ is the generation context, i.e.\ the measurement context in which the random number will be generated.
 We choose $\phi_0^A=-\pi/2$, so that $(x=0, y=0)$ allows us to acquire the HOM visibility in parallel to the generation rounds because Alice's interferometer acts as a symmetric beamsplitter in that configuration.
 For our experiment, $\psi_x^A=\psi_y^B=0$.
+To implement in practice on the chip a set of phases, we solve the phase-voltage matrix equation written in Appendix~\hyperref[app:crosstalk]{E} using standard optimization procedures.
 Alice (resp.
 Bob) maps her (his) result to `0' when a photon is detected in mode $0_A$ (resp.\ $0_B$) and to `1' when a photon is detected in mode $1_A$ (resp.\ $1_B$), according to the mode labelling of Fig.\ \ref{subfig:chip_scheme}.

-The protocol illustrated in Fig.\ \ref{fig:flowchart} alternates between generation rounds and test rounds.
+The protocol alternates between generation rounds and test rounds.
 A round consists in the measurement of a coincidence between Alice and Bob, whose result is stored in the form 00, 01, 10 or 11, where the first bit describes Alice's result and the second one Bob's result.
 For the generation rounds, Alice and Bob set their phase to the generation context, and for the test rounds, they choose randomly a measurement context among the four.
 The protocol outputs three binary sequences: generation round results, test round results and test round contexts.
 The first stores the coincidence results for the generation rounds and represents the sequence of random bits before randomness extraction.
-The test round results and contexts sequences are used to determine the experiment's behaviour $e$.
-From it, we can compute $S_\text{CHSH}(e)$ and $\SF(e)$.
+The test round results and contexts sequences are used to determine the experiment's behaviour $p$.
+From it, we can compute $S_\text{CHSH}(p)$ and $\SF(p)$.
 We assume that the detected photons are representative of the whole optical setup behaviour, i.e.\ that the sampling is fair.

+The predicted coincidence rate between Alice and Bob, which corresponds to the rounds processing rate is computed as follows: